sguox002/leetcode/leetcode-all.md

 dijkstra: using priority_queue, src node to all other nodes with non-negative weight.
 bellman-ford: using all nodes and edges, src node to all other nodes, can dealing with negative weight.
 floyd-warshal: find all pair node shortest distance using dp.

+<<-245	Shortest Word Distance III    		55.6%	Medium
+similar to 244, but the input words could be the same and represent different positions. using hashmap to store indices for each word, but need check two cases.
+->>
+<<-244	Shortest Word Distance II    		53.0%	Medium
+similar to 243, but will be called many times with different parameters using hashmap to record the indices for each word.
+->>
+<<-243	Shortest Word Distance    		61.4%	Easy
+given two words find the distance (shortest) one pass: keep updating two indices and find the difference.
+O(N) if we do not consider string compare.
+->>

 <<-490	The Maze    		52.4%	Medium
 check if we can reach the destination.